 When they finally came out to check, it turned out that they had stapled through one of the fiber optic cables and that is why the internet wasn’t working.
 They then had to cut the wiring where the break was and rewire the rest.

 Ugh!
-It was a total headache (especially as someone who works from home), but also kind of humorous to watch how relaxed they were about it.
+It was a total headache (especially as someone who works from home and needs WIFI), but also kind of humorous to watch how relaxed they were about it.

 And, this is just one instance.
 I could tell you stories all day long of funny Costa Rica-isms.